CatManJr/Flash-Aurora/README.md

 # Flash-Aurora: Toward Efficient Inference for Geospatial Foundation Models

 Flash-Aurora is an inference and serving engine for the [Microsoft Aurora](https://github.com/microsoft/aurora) Earth-system foundation model, with the same stack intended to host further geospatial foundation models.
-It provides shape-specialized Triton and CuTe DSL kernels, named mixed-precision routing (`inference_precision`), data ingress, checkpoint loading, autoregressive rollout, NetCDF/GeoTIFF export, and a ZeroMQ scheduler for out-of-process serving.
+It provides shape-specialized Triton and CuTe DSL kernels, named mixed-precision routing (`inference_precision`), data ingress, checkpoint loading, autoregressive rollout, NetCDF/GeoTIFF export, and a ZeroMQ scheduler to deploy asynchronized service on a GPU cluster.

 Companion documents: